abstract gray background

 Terms of a product’s license may subsequently need to be changed after a medicine has been authorized for marketing.
 Reasons for such changes may include an update of product information leaflets, a change of site of batch release or extensions of the product’s shelf life, among others.
 Regulatory authority requirements and processes differ across countries, but similarities to streamline operations can be found that could benefit sponsor companies.
 For example, changes to product licenses are generally classified across jurisdictions as major or minor, distinguished based on their impact to the quality, safety and efficacy of the product and potential impact to public health.

 Despite certain similarities across jurisdictions, global harmonization does not exist and the need for awareness of local requirements remains.
-For example, in Brazil some CMC changes are submitted via annual reports on a “do and tell” basis, whereas in Turkey some of these changes require Good Manufacturing Practice (GMP) certification before submission, a process that can take between 1.5-2.5 years.
-A manufacturing site transfer is considered a variation in some countries, e.g., China, Brazil and Singapore, but in others, Hong Kong, for example, a new initial registration application is required.
+For example, in Brazil some CMC changes are submitted via annual reports on a “do and tell” basis, whereas in Turkey some of these changes require Good Manufacturing Practice (GMP) certification before submission, a process that can take between one-and-a-half to two-and-a-half years.
+A manufacturing site transfer is considered a variation in some countries (e.g., China, Brazil and Singapore), but in others (e.g., Hong Kong) a new initial registration application is required.
 Regular, proactive regulatory intelligence is recommended to support early awareness of local requirements, regulatory planning and market compliance.

 Periodic safety update and benefit risk evaluation reports

-Periodic safety update reports (PSURs), otherwise known as Periodic Benefit Risk Evaluation Reports (PBRER), are pharmacovigilance documents that provide regulatory authorities with an update of the worldwide cumulative safety experience of a market-authorized product.
+Periodic safety update reports (PSURs), otherwise known as periodic benefit risk evaluation reports (PBRER), are pharmacovigilance documents that provide regulatory authorities with an update of the worldwide cumulative safety experience of a market-authorized product.
 The report must be periodically submitted to regulatory authorities on a pre-agreed timeline.
 Awareness of local regulatory requirements is fundamental to support PSUR submission planning, which should factor in the relevant reporting period, data lock point and the submission timelines.
 In some countries, delayed submission may lead to license cancellation and/or suspension.
-Some countries, e.g. India, require PSUR submission within 30 calendar days from the last day of the reporting period.
-In our experience, this timeline can be restrictive, particularly for companies used to following international standards that allow 2-3 months to finalize a PSUR.
+Some countries (e.g., India) require PSUR submission within 30 calendar days from the last day of the reporting period.
+In our experience, this timeline can be restrictive, particularly for companies used to following international standards that allow two to three months to finalize a PSUR.
 However, we’ve seen that awareness of local requirements can facilitate forward planning to support resource allocation and, if the timeline cannot be met, a well-timed waiver request may be accepted by the regulatory authority in many cases.

 Renewals